Smegheid/OctoPrint-SerialReconnect/README.md

 This is a simple Octoprint plugin that repeatedly attempts to re-esablish the serial connection to a 3D printer when the connection is lost.
-The intent is to simplify the case where an attached 3D printer is turned off and then turned on again; by default, Octoprint will not reconnect to the printer unless it is restarted.
+The intent is to simplify the case where an attached 3D printer is turned off and then turned on again at some later time; by default, Octoprint will not reconnect to the printer unless it is restarted.

 This was originally a little cron-powered script written against Octoprint's API to make things a little simpler for my daughter.
 The script would check